berkerol/photo-of-the-day/index.md

 # Photo of the Day

-Downloads [Bing Photo of the Day](https://www.bing.com) & [NASA Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html) and sets it as wallpaper.
+Downloads [Bing Photo of the Day](https://www.bing.com), [NASA Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html), [National Geographic Photo of the Day](http://www.nationalgeographic.com/photography/photo-of-the-day) and sets it as wallpaper.
 You can view it [on npm](https://www.npmjs.com/package/photo-of-the-day).

 ## Features

-* Choose Bing or NASA photos.
+* Choose Bing, NASA or National Geographic photos.
 * Set locale & resolution for Bing photos.
 * Use custom API key for NASA.
 * Set date for NASA photos.